szczyglis-dev/py-gpt/README.md

 - Desktop AI Assistant for `Linux`, `Windows` and `Mac`, written in Python.
 - Works similarly to `ChatGPT`, but locally (on a desktop computer).
-- 11 modes of operation: Chat, Vision, Completion, Assistant, Image generation, LangChain, Chat with Files, Chat with Audio, Experts, Autonomous Mode and Agents.
+- 12 modes of operation: Chat, Vision, Completion, Assistant, Image generation, LangChain, Chat with Files, Chat with Audio, Research (Perplexity), Experts, Autonomous Mode and Agents.
 - Supports multiple models: `o1`, `GPT-4o`, `GPT-4`, `GPT-3.5`, and any model accessible through `LangChain`, `LlamaIndex` and `Ollama` such as `Llama 3`, `Mistral`, `Google Gemini`, `Anthropic Claude`, `DeepSeek V3/R1`, `Bielik`, etc.
 - Chat with your own Files: integrated `LlamaIndex` support: chat with data such as: `txt`, `pdf`, `csv`, `html`, `md`, `docx`, `json`, `epub`, `xlsx`, `xml`, webpages, `Google`, `GitHub`, video/audio, images and other data types, or use conversation history as additional context provided to the model.
 - Built-in vector databases support and automated files and data embedding.